 Written by Danna Sharp

 Hi Everyone, I need some help!
 Could you watch this short video and tell me what you think?
 It is for other practitioners who are considering exchanging client referrals with me.
 I need some critiques!Thanks for your help!

-Posted by Foraging for Edible and Medicinal Plants on Tuesday, February 13, 2018
+Posted by Wisteria Herbs on Tuesday, February 13, 2018